-Thank you for your interest in our Study Abroad program offerings.
-We hope, with the information provided, you will get a better understanding of the current processes for Study Abroad faculty selection.
+Thank you for your interest in teaching on an LMU Study Abroad program.
+We hope these guidelines will give you will get a better understanding of the current processes for Study Abroad faculty selection.

 I) Selection of Faculty

-It is important to understand, that the intent of teaching abroad - the application for a particular program - comes with responsibilities, academically as well as personally.
-Therefore this process involves different departments and offices within LMU to make an informed decision.
-The individual approval of a chair, dean, or study abroad program director, does not necessarily guarantee an acceptance to teach in a particular program.
-This decision is a joint effort to satisfy the priorities of departmental objectives, specific program curricula, and a diversity of overall course offerings on Study Abroad programs.
+It is important to understand that the process for appointing faculty instructors in Study Abroad programs involves many moving parts.
+The collaboration of multiple offices and individuals are involved in making appointment decisions.
+The individual approval of a chair, dean, or program director, does not necessarily guarantee an appointment to teach in a particular program.
+The final decision requires a joint effort to satisfy the priorities of departmental objectives, specific program curricula, and a diversity of overall course offerings across all Study Abroad programs.

 II) Application Frequency